dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 }
 ```

-If some microservice is a client for another microservice it declares response queue and initializes `RpcClient` for calling this downstream microservice.
+If some microservice is a client for another microservices it declares response queues for downstream calls and initializes `RpcClient` for each downstream microservice.
 Such microservice's service class looks like:

 ```csharp
 public sealed class FooService : Service